Erebot/Erebot/docs/src/Installation.rst

     # Must be run from the folder in which Erebot was installed.
     $ php ./Erebot-<version>.phar

-    # For an installation from sources or using Composer.
+    # For an installation using Composer.
     # Must be run from the folder in which Erebot was installed.
-    $ php ./scripts/Erebot
+    $ php ./vendor/bin/Erebot

 Let's call this command ``%EREBOT%``.